-In Venezuela, the first aircraft has touched down on the runway of the new airport on the outskirts of the capital, Caracas. on Tuesday (8 August) the multi-million dollar terminal buildings were opened for service, although they are still not fully equipped to meet all the needs of travellers.
+Background: In Venezuela, the first aircraft has touched down on the runway of the new airport on the outskirts of the capital, Caracas. on Tuesday (8 August) the multi-million dollar terminal buildings were opened for service, although they are still not fully equipped to meet all the needs of travellers.
 Passengers might be impressed by the design of the buildings and the easy access to aircraft, but it will still be several months before they can buy a cup of coffee.

 SYNOPSIS: Situated in Maiquetia, near the coast, the new airport stands near Caracas' old air terminal.
 The Simon Bolivar International airport --named after the 19th century pioneer of Venezuelan independence -- provides a startling contrast with the old airport.
 Its predecessor was basically an orange brick shed.
 The new terminal building won second prize in the New York Association of Engineers awards for airport design.